tencent cloud

 .deadLetterPolicy(DeadLetterPolicy.builder()

-.maxRedeliverCount(maxRedeliveryCount)// Specify the maximum number of retries
+.maxRedeliverCount(maxRedeliveryCount)//Specify the maximum number of retries.

-.deadLetterTopic("persistent://my-property/my-ns/sub1-dlq")// Specify the dead letter topic
+.deadLetterTopic("persistent://my-property/my-ns/sub1-dlq")//Specify the dead letter queue.

 .build())